trialsolution/trialsolution.github.io/index.md

 ## Overview

+Mihaly Himics is a researcher at JRC-IPTS...

-This website was created to provide references and updates to my research activites.
+This website provides references and updates to his research activites.

-You can also check out [my blog](http://trialsolution.wordpress.com).
+For further info follow [my blog](http://trialsolution.wordpress.com).